- For unknown reasons (idiopathic thrombocytopenic purpura, or ITP)

 - Infection (a slight risk any time the skin is broken)

-A test for platelet-associated antibodies shows if you have antibodies against platelets in your blood.
+This blood test shows if you have antibodies against platelets in your blood.
+Platelets are a part of the blood that help the blood clot.

 How the Test is Performed